 - Do not panic.
-Activate the nearest fire alarm. - Call 911 to report the location of the fire. - If the fire is small, attempt to extinguish it with a fire extinguisher. - If the fire is large, evacuate the building via the nearest and safest fire exit. - Close all doors while exiting. - Use stairways and keep to the right. - Do not use elevators, they may shut down or stop on the floor of the fire. - Check all doors for heat prior to opening them. - If you are caught in the smoke, drop to your hands and knees and crawl out of the area. - Take shallow breaths to help minimize smoke inhalation. - Proceed to the nearest evacuation area and wait. - If chemicals are detected, stay upwind. - Wash hands with soap and warm water and rinse thoroughly. - Do not clean up suspicious powder or residue. - Remove contaminated clothing as soon as possible and place in a plastic bag or sealed container. - Create a list of people who were in the area or may have come in contact with the package/envelope since the arrival on campus. - If you are trapped by a fire in a room, place a moist cloth material around/under the door to keep the smoke out.
+Activate the nearest fire alarm. - Call 911 to report the location of the fire. - Evacuate the building via the nearest and safest fire exit. - Close all doors while exiting. - Use stairways and keep to the right. - Do not use elevators, they may shut down or stop on the floor of the fire. - Check all doors for heat prior to opening them. - If you are caught in the smoke, drop to your hands and knees and crawl out of the area. - Take shallow breaths to help minimize smoke inhalation. - Proceed to the nearest evacuation area and wait. - If chemicals are detected, stay upwind. - Wash hands with soap and warm water and rinse thoroughly. - Do not clean up suspicious powder or residue. - Remove contaminated clothing as soon as possible and place in a plastic bag or sealed container. - Create a list of people who were in the area or may have come in contact with the package/envelope since the arrival on campus. - If you are trapped by a fire in a room, place a moist cloth material around/under the door to keep the smoke out.
 Retreat and close as many doors as possible between you and the fire.
 Be prepared to signal from windows, but do not break the glass unless absolutely necessary.
 Call 911.